-This project is one of the 22 projects which together form the Carbon Landscape programme.
+This project is one of the 22 projects which together form the Carbon Landscape Programme.
 The Carbon Landscape Programme area, which can be viewed via the survey squares map, encloses the core of the Great Manchester Wetlands Nature Improvement Area (NIA).
-The NIA supports a host of European and UK protected species, as well as UK Biodiversity Priority Species, all of which depend upon the mossland and wetland habitats which the Carbon Landscape programme will enhance and restore.
+The NIA supports a host of European and UK protected species, as well as UK Biodiversity Priority Species, all of which depend upon the mossland and wetland habitats which the Carbon Landscape Programme will enhance and restore.

 Our Citizen Science Project, supported by the Heritage Lottery through the Heritage Lottery Fund, will build upon existing survey work being undertaken, and will also recruit and train new recorders (our Citizen Scientists), to measure the success of restoration works delivered by the Carbon Landscape partners.
 This project will significantly increase survey coverage for target species across the habitat restoration areas and the wider Carbon Landscape.